 In fact, it has been rumored that the Galaxy Note 8 will share the same camera array as the Galaxy S10 5G.
 We are looking at a quad-lens camera on the back that includes a 3D ToF sensor.

 While the premium Note 10 will reportedly come with a quad-lens camera, the smaller Galaxy Note 10e will ditch the 3D ToF sensor and stick to three lenses, much like the Galaxy S10 and S10+.

 Samsung Galaxy Note 9 has a 4000mAh battery unit, the biggest in any Samsung phone.
 Given that the Snapdragon 855 is expected to be even better at power consumption, it’s likely the Note 10 will keep the same unit and still deliver better battery life.
 However, with Huawei having launched the Mate 20 Pro with a 4200mAh battery, the pressure is all on Samsung to deliver something better.

-Here’s to hoping the Galaxy Note 10 comes preinstalled with Android Q and not Pie, but of course, expect the usual Samsung Experience-inspired customizations on top of AOSP.
+Here’s to hoping the Galaxy Note 10 comes preinstalled with Android Q and not Pie, but of course, expect the new Samsung One UI customizations on top of AOSP.

 Having seen the biggest improvements in the 2018 iteration, it has been reported that the next-gen Galaxy Note 10 will focus more on ways of improving the experience of the S Pen.
 How exactly this will go down is still unknown, but we should know more with time.

 As you may have noticed, there are lots of similarities being drawn between the Note 10 and S10 5G.
 Well, apparently, the former will either have a 5G variant like the S10 family or become the first Samsung device to use a 5G modem as the default.